BobKuczewski/Run1802/README.md

 Where "options" are:

-    h=hex   to run raw hex code from the command line f=file  to run a program file (in plain hex format) n=#     to specify number of clocks to run d       to dump every pin while running js      to save output in specialized data.js file dm      to dump non-zero memory after the run p       to drop into Python after running help    to print out helpful information and exit
+    h=hex   to run plain hex code from the command line f=file  to run a hex program of several possible formats n=#     to specify number of half-clocks to run d       to dump every pin while running dm      to dump non-zero memory after the run js      to save output in specialized data.js file p       to drop into Python after running help    to print out helpful information and exit